MohamedKhedr700/core-auth/README.md

 }
 ```

-The `AuthManager` class instance will stop the authentication process if the authentication rule failed.
+The `AuthChannel` class instance will stop the authentication process if the authentication rule failed.

 #### Auth Steps
 #